antgonzales/antgonzales.github.io/_posts/2014-09-28-sass-inception-rule-is-broken.markdown

 ### Communication breakdown

 There's several problems with the code listed above.
 Let's start with the amount of nesting taking place within the .cat-product object.
 For all but one or two instances, this bit of code follows the Inception Rule by going no more than four levels deep.
-The rule doesn't protect us from runaway code and doesn't provide a framework for legibility or maintainablity.
+The rule doesn't protect us from runaway code and doesn't provide a framework for legibility or maintainability.
 Instead, we get large blocks of code we'll later have to untangle or explain to teammates.

 ### Tie me up, untie me